 - It keeps you away from junk food

-- You can use all these money to put into your investments or increase the mortgage payments
+- You can use all this money to put into your investments or increase the mortgage payments

 - You can still go out with your colleagues on the days you don’t feel particularly inspired to cook.
 Or you feel like being more of a social animal.

-And a few tips how to reduce the preparation time:
+Tips on how to reduce the preparation time

 - Start with once or twice a week

-- Start with something simple first – a sandwich, salad, fruits, nuts
+- Prepare something simple as a start – a sandwich, salad, fruits, nuts

 - Build a habit of cooking the night before and pack the leftovers